fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 <div class="tasks">

-### Exercises 9.18.-9.21.
+### Exercises 9.19.-9.22.

-#### 9.18: patientor, step3
+#### 9.19: patientor, step4

 Define the types <i>OccupationalHealthCareEntry</i> and <i>HospitalEntry</i> so that those conform with the example data.
 Ensure that your backend returns the entries properly when you go to a individual patient route

 ![](../../images/9/40.png)

 Use types properly in the backend!
-For now there is no need to do a proper validation for all the fields if the entries in the backend, it is enough e.g. to check that the field <i>type</i> has a correct value.
+For now there is no need to do a proper validation for all the fields of the entries in the backend, it is enough e.g. to check that the field <i>type</i> has a correct value.

-#### 9.19: patientor, step4
+#### 9.20: patientor, step5

 Extend the patient page in the frontend to list the <i>date</i>, <i>description</i> and <i>diagnose codes</i> of patient's entries.